Skip to content

 KServe

 KServe is an open-source Kubernetes-native model inference platform.
-It provides a standardized InferenceService custom resource that abstracts away the complexity of serving machine learning models.
-It works across major ML frameworks such as PyTorch, vLLM and Hugging Face transformers through pluggable model runtimes, and supports both predictive and generative AI workloads with the Open Inference Protocols for consistent client APIs.
+It provides a standardized InferenceService object that abstracts away the complexity of serving machine learning models.
+It works across major ML frameworks such as PyTorch, vLLM and Hugging Face transformers through pluggable model runtimes, and supports both predictive and generative AI workloads with standard client APIs.

 Learn more in the official KServe documentation: https://kserve.github.io/website/docs/intro

-KServe exposes its functionality primarily through Kubernetes custom resources, which means deploying a model is a declarative operation — you describe the desired state in YAML, and the KServe controller reconciles the underlying Kubernetes resources like pods and services for you.
-Rather than interacting with the full surface area of the platform, day-to-day usage centers on just two CRs: ServingRuntime (or ClusterServingRuntime) and InferenceService.
+KServe exposes its functionality primarily through Kubernetes dedicated objects (a.k.a Custom Resources), which means deploying a model is a declarative operation.
+In other words, you describe the desired model and its runtime as YAML definition in the LUMI-K cluster, and the Kserve controller do the actual deployment of the model by managing the underlying Kubernetes resources like pods and services for you.
+Rather than managing several Kubernetes objects required for deploying and exposing your AI models, day-to-day operations for your inference service can be handled by two dedicated Kubernetes objects: ServingRuntime and InferenceService.

 The split between these two resources reflects a clean separation of concerns.
 ServingRuntime captures the infrastructure-level details of a model server while the InferenceService captures the model-level details.
-Together they let you go from a trained model artifact to a production endpoint with YAML files, while inheriting the protocol standardization that KServe provides.
+Together they let you go from a trained model artifact to a production endpoint with abstracted and simple configuration.

 ServingRuntime